An international quotation: what agreements to include

 15. General terms and conditions

 Your general terms and conditions contain your rules about payment, delivery times, and warranty, among other things.
-General terms and conditions are not mandatory, but they can help you avoid a lot hassle: if an issue comes up, you can always refer to your T&Cs.
-If you have filed your general terms and conditions with KVK, you can refer to them in your quotation, but you can also choose to attach a copy.
+General terms and conditions are not mandatory, but they can help you avoid difficulties.
+If a problem comes up, you can always refer to them.
+If you have filed your general terms and conditions with KVK, you can refer to them in your quotation.
+You can also choose to attach a copy.
 Evofenedex (in Dutch) offers extensive information on using general terms and conditions.
 If you are doing business with an international partner, have a lawyer draw up or check your general terms and conditions.